dask/dask/docs/source/debugging.rst

 LocalCluster is useful because the scheduler and workers are in the same process with you, so you can easily inspect their `state
 <http://distributed.readthedocs.io/en/latest/scheduling-state.html>`_ while
-they run (they are running in a separate thread.
+they run (they are running in a separate thread).

 .. code-block:: python